The 6 Best Puppy Pens Australia: Tested & Evaluated 2023

 When you think of cages to house your darling puppy, you may immediately think of dog crates.

-Crates are fabulous inventions.
+Crates are fabulous inventions - just ask our team of independent experts.
 They are great for housetraining your puppy.
-(1) They are also just fantastic refuge away from the world.
+(1) They are also just a fantastic refuge away from the world.
 (2) A place of solitude and calm for your puppy to call their own.
 These are fantastic qualities of a crate.
 But what a crate doesn’t have is ample space for your puppy to safely play and exercise without the fear that your puppy will run away or cause mischief behind your back.

-Instead of a crate, you need a puppy pen.
+Therefore, instead of (or addition to) a crate, you need a puppy pen.
 Puppy pens are fantastic enclosures that give you the security of a crate but ample space to play and exercise.
-It’s very much like having a baby cage that your toddlers and play in safely when your back is turned.
+It’s very much like having a baby cage or playpen that your toddlers play in safely when your back is turned.

 Puppy pens are perfect for when you need to leave your puppy unattended, but they are wide awake and wanting to have fun.
 Puppy pens can reduce separation anxiety by providing a safe and stimulating environment.
 (3)